 ORES 5550: SAS Programming I

 This course will introduce one to the SAS environment (version 9.4) and basic SAS programming language.
-Students will learn the basics for data management, descriptive analysis, and statistical inference testing using a hands on approach.
+Students will learn the basics of data management, descriptive analysis, and statistical inference testing using a hands-on approach.
 By the end of the course students will be able to import data into SAS, organize it, analyze it, and interpret the results.

 ORES 5900: Capstone

 This course is designed to allow students to integrate the knowledge and skills developed over the course of the M.S. in Health Outcomes Research and Evaluation Sciences program.
 Students will design and complete an outcomes study or program evaluation over the course of the semester culminating in a formal presentation of the study and results.
 The overarching goal is to incorporate and utilize research skills in a real-world setting.